syncfusion-content/blazor-docs/blazor/heatmap-chart/appearance.md

 ### Color gradient mode

-You can set the minimum and maximum value colors based on row and column using the [ColorGradientMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.ColorGradientMode.html) property.
-The types of ColorGradientMode,
+The [ColorGradientMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.ColorGradientMode.html) property can be used to set the minimum and maximum values for colors based on row and column.
+Three types of color gradient modes are available.

 * **Table**: The minimum and maximum value colors calculated for overall data.
 * **Row**: The minimum and maximum value colors calculated for each row of data.